Learn How to Become a Sports Talk Host – From a Nearby Sports Radio Talk Host

 Sports talk is a big thing in radio these days.
 Stations that used to broadcast music or news are turning to sports.
 Some do nothing but sports 24 hours a day.
 And hosts like ESPN’s Colin Cowherd, CBS Sports’ Jim Rome, or FOX Sports’ Dan Patrick are some of the top names in radio.

-Think you’d like to join the ranks of successful sports talk hosts?
+Think you’d like to join the ranks of successful sports talk hosts and learn how to become a sports talk host yourself?
 We wish we could say it’s easy, but it’s not.
-Even though there are more and more sports talk openings, especially in local radio, there are a ton of applicants vying for them.
+Even though there are more and more sports talk openings in various mediums, the competition is stiff for the cherished openings and opportunities.
 But there are things you can do to put yourself on an inside track to landing a spot.

-We’re Sportscasters Mentoring Group (SMG), the one and only all sportscasting training program in the nation.
+We’re Sportscasters Mentoring Group (SMG), the one and only all sports broadcasting training program in the nation.
 And we can teach you all you need to know, quickly, affordably, and right in your local area.

 We do it through the mentor-apprentice training model.
 It’s a classic way to teach new skills that pairs an experienced professional with a newcomer, right in the actual workplace.
 And we’ll explain the process below.
 But first, what are you going to learn?